 Written by Sonal Jaiswal | Evangelist, Customer Guru

-Valentine’s day brings an air of love with itself.
+Valentine’s day brings an air of love and warmth with itself.
 And I thought that this was the perfect time to share some interesting thoughts on what our partners teach us about Customer Experience.

-We have all been and are in a relationship, and have certainly learnt a lot from it.
-Sometimes, we burnt our fingers with not-so-good experiences, but, we have always come out a better person.
+We have all been and are in relationships, and have certainly learned a lot from them.
+Sometimes, we burnt our fingers with not-so-good experiences, but, we have always come out better people.
 The relationship we have with our partners is very similar to the relationship companies have with their customers.
 This Valentine’s Day, let’s learn a lesson or two that our partners teach us about customer experience and bring back some love to the customer relationship too!
 Here’s my take on it:

-The best thing your partner teaches you is to trust one another – blindly and unconditionally.
+The best thing your partners teach you is to trust one another – blindly and unconditionally.

 Think of it this way, your customer does exactly that when he comes to you.
-He trusts you to help him with his requirements, to guide him all through and to resolve his problems when he faces them.
+He trusts you to help him with his requirements, to guide him all through, and to resolve his needs and problems.
 Imagine what a breach of trust it is when a customer is promised a lot of things but doesn’t get them!

 “Ultimately the bond of all companionship, whether in marriage or friendship, is conversation.” – Oscar Wilde

 Also, encourage your customers to communicate openly and freely with you.
 Be available to them across platforms and channels.
 Getting customers to communicate and engage with you has never been more easy than today.
-However, only communicating and listening intently will not suffice, you must also ensure that you work on their requests and feedbacks and make your product/service better.
+However, only communicating and listening intently will not suffice.
+You must also ensure that you work on their requests and feedback to make your product/service better.

 When you love a person, your happiness tends to be associated with your partner’s.
 Hence, you try to do all it takes to make him/her happy.
 Subconsciously, you become more empathetic and less selfish.